Resume Do’s And Don’ts For Workers Over 50

 Don’t Go It Alone

 Share your resume with a friend or relative for a quick proofread before you send it.
 And if you’re still feeling uneasy about what to include, there’s plenty of free advice online.
-Search for resume tips for older workers.
+Search for “resume tips for older workers.”

-Or better yet, connect with AARP Foundation job search coaches who can help you get your resume in tip-top shape.
+You can also connect with AARP Foundation job search coaches who can help you get your resume in tip-top shape.
 We offer free programs specifically designed to help people over 50 who didn’t expect to be out of work at this point in their lives.
 We’ve been helping older workers “get back to work” for more than 60 years, and we can help you, too.

 Get More Help With Your Job Search